f5devcentral/f5-velos-training/docs/initial_setup_of_velos.rst

 IP Address Assignment & Routing
 -------------------------------

 Each system controller requires its own unique IP address, and a floating IP address also needs to be configured.
 The floating IP address will follow the primary system controller.
 The IP addresses can be statically defined or acquired via DHCP.
 In addition to the IP addresses a default route and subnet mask/prefix length is defined.
-For the initial release of VELOS only IPv4 IP addresses are supported on the out-of-band interfaces of the system controllers.
-IPv6 and dual stack IPv4/v6 support is slated to be added in the mid CY21 release.
+For the initial 1.1.x versions of F5OS only IPv4 IP addresses are supported on the out-of-band interfaces of the system controllers.
+IPv6 and dual stack IPv4/v6 support requires F5OS be running 1.2.x or later.
 Note the tenants themselves support IPv4/IPv6 management today.

 .. image:: images/initial_setup_of_velos/image1.png
   :align: center